knpuniversity/oauth/knpu/facebook.rst

     TODO: Code:

 Refresh to try it all again.
-Check Facebook to see that we're bragging about our egg-laying progress!
+Check Facebook to see that we're bragging about our egg-laying hens' progress!

 Handling Failure and Re-Authorizing
 -----------------------------------

 Of course, the API request may fail, especially in the world of OAuth where the access token might be expired.
-If any API request fails, the Facebook class will throw a ``FacebookApiException`` exception.
+If any API request fails, the Facebook class will throw a ``FacebookApiException``.
 That's great, because we can wrap the API call in a try-catch block::

     TODO: Code: Facebook: try-catch on API call